05 February 2014

 Track highlights: 3.
 "Don't Cramp My Style" - 5.
 "The Love Gang" - 6.
 "Inferno"

-I only came to listen to this album after all their successive three albums, and it really is a completely different style as to what the band has become known and famous for.
-Vocalist Dave Conway sounds like Dave Vanian of The Damned, and the music comes out as a clone of The Damned, The Cure, Ramones of the mid-80s and The Cramps.
-One could also argue that there's a bond to the debut album by Nick Cave & The Bad Seeds.
+I only came to listen to this after all of their successive three albums, and it really is a completely different style as to what the band has become known and famous for.
+Vocalist Dave Conway sounds a bit like Dave Vanian of The Damned, and the music comes out as a clone of The Damned, The Cure, Ramones of the mid-80s and The Cramps.
+One could also argue that there's a bond to the debut by Nick Cave & The Bad Seeds.
 Anyway, it's almost hard to accept as an album by My Bloody Valentine, but this is their (and Shields') formative sound despite the band's own failing attempts in finding a suitable new name when they would later change their style and again replace band formation.
-I do think this is much more in the style of what Robert Smith referred to when he pointed to My Bloody Valentine as an upcoming band to look out for, as this has more in common with the roots of The Cure than what Shields and Co. would produce in the early 90s, although, that would be of much more significance.
+I do think this is much more in the style of what Robert Smith referred to when he pointed to My Bloody Valentine as an upcoming band to look out for, as this has much more in common with the roots of The Cure than what Shields and Co. would produce in the early 90s, although, that would generally be much more valued.

 [ allmusic.com 2 / 5 stars ]